ministryofjustice/opg-data-lpa/README.md

 ## Purpose

-OPG Data LPA is a repo to build a rest API for interactions with LPA.
+OPG Data LPA is a repo to build a REST API for interactions with LPA.
 Currently it includes GET endpoints for gathering information about LPAs from sirius.

 In the future it may be expanded to have further GET endpoints or PUT, POST or DELETE endpoints for  strictly